liveplant/about.liveplant.io/_posts/2015-05-08-hello-world.markdown

 ## Background

-The concept is basically [Twitch Plays Pokémon][twitch plays pokemon] for a taking care of a plant.
-A robot is setup to take care of a plant.
-The robot takes commands from the internet.
+The concept is basically [Twitch Plays Pokémon][twitch plays pokemon] for taking care of a plant.
+A robot that takes commands from the internet is setup to take care of a plant.
 A live stream is set up so people can watch the plant grow.
-The drama happens when bad internet people try to kill the plant by watering too much, watering too little, withholding sunlight, etc.
+Drama occurs when bad internet people try to kill the plant by watering too much, watering too little, withholding sunlight, etc.

-This project goes all the way to [hackdfw][] February 28 - March 1, 2015.
+This project started as a [hackdfw][] project back between February 28 - March 1, 2015.
 [Darren Cattle][], [Ridwan Hoq][], and I worked for 24 hours straight and were able to build a rough proof of concept.
-We did not like how unpolished it was and the fact that it barely worked.
+At the end of the hackathon liveplant was barely working and completely unpolished.
 As a result: we put the project aside until we had more time to build it properly.

 As of today the [Dallas Web & Mobile Development Meetup][meetup link] has adopted liveplant.io as its social coding project!
 Yay!
 Now liveplant.io has